desmondmorris/markup-api/README.md

 ```bash
 $ curl http://markup.content.ibmcloud.io/api/v1/cloud.json
 ```

-You'll receive a sample response back as the markup elements this API was designed to return are still being built.

 By default, the endpoint will return a JSON data object which can be used both on the server-side or the client-side.
 In